OHDSI/RiskStratifiedEstimation/README.md

 Technology
 ============
-CohortMethod is an R package, combinig functionality from the CohortMethod and the PatientLevelPrediction packages.
+RiskStratifiedEstimation is an R package, combinig functionality from the CohortMethod and the PatientLevelPrediction packages.

 System Requirements
 ============